Jes Interview Banner

 Boudoir photography

-Clients will realize their worth and leave a home situation that no longer suits them, or they have struggled their entire life with societal beauty standards.
-And their therapist recommended a session to help with the healing.
+Clients will realize their worth and leave a home situation that no longer suits them, or they will have struggled their entire lives with societal beauty standards.
+Their therapist recommended a session to help with the healing.

 I use boudoir photography to help my clients in their healing journey.
 When they enter the studio, I tell them it is a safe space for them to exist unapologetically.

-I let them vent about their feelings.
-Also, I ask questions to direct them to find out why they feel that way about themselves.
+I let them vent about their feelings and ask questions to help them understand why they feel that way about themselves.

 I try to plant seeds to let them know no matter how they feel about themselves.
 They are worthy of being in my studio and deserve beautiful images of themselves.